RealXinyuLuo/4th-Year-Project/README.txt

 //Xinyu Luo
 Quantization level now can be passed into the neural network.
 Eliminated the use of global variable to set ground truth.

+//Version 2.6
+//18 Feb, 2022
+//Xinyu Luo
+Combined an approximation of entropy and reconstruction.
+Quantization taken out of feature.
+Streamlined testing.
+Trained networks are now automatically stored in a variable.